Are These Stranger Things Co-Stars Dating in Real Life?

 At Sunday night’s MTV Movie & TV Awards, Zendaya’s stunning Zuhair Murad dress wasn’t the only thing that got people talking.
 The cast of Netflix’s Stranger Things was on-hand to accept the award for Show of the Year, and two co-stars looked particularly cozy.

 Natalia Dyer, who plays Nancy Wheeler, and Charlie Heaton, who plays Jonathan Byers, posed for pictures together in coordinating rocker chic looks.
-Dyer wore a black mini and leather jacket, while Heaton tucked a graphic tee into beige chinos, pairing the look with a navy blazer.
+Dyer wore a black mini and leather jacket styled with Eva Fehren rings and a Ileana Makri ring and earrings, while Heaton tucked a graphic tee into beige chinos, pairing the look with a navy blazer.

 The two were also seated side by side during the show, looked mighty confortable as they posed for photos.